 Our quarterly operating results have fluctuated in the past and are likely to do so in the future.
 These fluctuations could cause our stock price to change significantly or experience declines.
-Some of the factors that could cause our operating results to fluctuate include the timing of the introduction of new products by us or our competitors, changes in marketing or operating expenses, changes in product pricing or product mix, platform changes, delays in product releases, distribution channel management, changes in compensation practices, the timing of large systems sales, and general economic conditions, particularly in countries where we derive a significant portion of our net revenues.
+Some of the factors that could cause our operating results to fluctuate include the timing of the introduction of new products by us or our competitors, changes in marketing or operating expenses, changes in product pricing or product mix, platform changes, delays in product releases, distribution channel management, changes in compensation practices, the timing of large systems sales, and general economic or political conditions, particularly in countries where we derive a significant portion of our net revenues.

 We have also experienced fluctuations in operating results in interim periods in certain geographic regions due to seasonality or regional economic conditions.
-In particular, our operating results in Europe during the third quarter are usually impacted by a slow summer period, and the Asia Pacific operations typically experience seasonal slowing in the third quarters.
+In particular, our operating results in Europe during the third quarter are usually impacted by a slow summer period, and the Asia Pacific operations typically experience seasonal slowing in the third and fourth quarters.

 Additionally, our operating expenses are based in part on our expectations for future revenues and are relatively fixed in the short term.
 Accordingly, any revenue shortfall below expectations could have an immediate and significant adverse effect on our profitability.
-Further, gross margins may be adversely affected if our sales of low-end computer aided design products and AutoCAD upgrades, which historically have had lower margins, grow at a faster rate than sales of our higher-margin products.
+Further, gross margins may be adversely affected if our sales of low-end computer aided design products, AutoCAD upgrades and Discreet hardware systems products, which historically have had lower margins, grow at a faster rate than sales of our higher-margin products.

-Existing and increased competition in the design software market may reduce our net revenues and profits.
+Existing and increased competition may reduce our net revenues and profits.

 The software industry has limited barriers to entry, and the availability of desktop computers with continually expanding capacity at progressively lower prices contributes to the ease of market entry.
-The design software market in particular is fairly mature and characterized by vigorous competition in each of the vertical markets in which we compete, both by entry of competitors with innovative technologies and by consolidation of companies with complementary products and technologies.
+The markets in which we compete are fairly mature and characterized by vigorous competition, both by entry of competitors with innovative technologies and by consolidation of companies with complementary products and technologies.
 In addition, some of our competitors have greater financial, technical, sales and marketing and other resources.
-Furthermore, the availability of third-party application software is a competitive factor within the computer aided design market.
+Furthermore, the availability of third-party application software is a competitive factor.
 Because of these and other factors, competitive conditions in the industry are likely to intensify in the future.
 Increased competition could result in price reductions, reduced net revenues and profit margins and loss of market share, any of which would likely harm our business.